ssoroka/rand/README.md

 build the "rand" binary

     $ go build -o rand cmd/main.go

+ (if you're using windows, you'll want to give it an .exe extension)

+    go build -o rand.exe cmd/main.go

 You should be able to call this from telegraf now using execd: